MotomindKR/robot-drive-ros2/README.md

 # Motomind Ello Public ROS2 Package
 ## Introduction
 Ello is the platform of Motomind's autonomous driving robot.
 Via ROS2, we provide navigation system which includes node/edge manager.
-Also the platform includes refined data loggin that can be used in a variety of applications.
+Also the platform includes refined data logging that can be used in a variety of applications.

 ## Release Notes
 (WIP)